 The attorneys’ fee is limited to a percentage of what you recover, so there’s no way you’ll pay a lawyer more than you’ll actually receive for the claim, and lawsuit settlements for compensation generally are not considered taxable income.

-We know that there are many obstacles standing in the way of getting the legal help you need for a car accident claim, from the perceived cost of an attorney to the pervasive fear that suing is somehow wrong.
+We know that there are many obstacles standing in the way of getting the legal advice and help you need for a car accident claim, from the perceived cost of a personal injury attorney to the pervasive fear that suing is somehow wrong.
 But we also know our clients – people who aren’t looking for a lawsuit and only want to get their lives back on track after an accident.

 We’ve seen firsthand what a difference it makes to families affected by a car accident – because it really does affect your entire family, physically, emotionally and financially – to have help, support, and a reason to believe that things will get better, even in the most difficult moments.